Uche Nduka

 Uche Nduka (born October 14, 1963) is a Nigerian-American poet, writer, lecturer and songwriter who was awarded the Association of Nigerian Authors Prize for Poetry in 1997.
-He currently lives in New York City.
+He lives in New York City.

 Life

 Uche Nduka was born in Nigeria to a Christian family.
 His birth name was Williams Uche Nduka, the "Africanization" of his name occurred after Dr. Juliet Okonkwo's particularly moving treatise on African "cultural nationalism".
-Raised bilingual in Igbo and English, he earned his BA from the University of Nigeria, Nsukka and his MFA from Long Island University, Brooklyn.
+Raised bilingual in Igbo and English, he earned his BA from the University of Nigeria, Nsukka (in Enugu State, southeastern part of Nigeria) and his MFA from Long Island University, Brooklyn.

 He left Nigeria in 1994 and settled in Germany after winning a fellowship from the Goethe Institute.
 He lived in Germany and the Netherlands for the next decade and immigrated to the United States in 2007.

 Nduka's work is notable for its surrealist energy and political urgency.
-According to Joyelle McSweeney: "To my reading, all of Nduka's work is Surreal, and in this sense it is all political.
+According to Joyelle McSweeney: "To my reading, all of Nduka's work is Surreal, and in this sense, it is all political.
 The real is not paraphrased or commented on by Surrealism but convulses through it.
 The real in Nduka's work carries the resonance not only of his Nigerian identity and experience of political violence but also the dislocation of the émigré and the frightening power relations of intimacy as mapped onto the lyric."
 Nduka himself has said: "So far I just like doing my own thing and not buying into the hype of either formal or informal English; traditional or avant-garde usages.
 I enact a language style that suits my mood and the subjects I am interested in.
 Linguistically it seems there are a lot of trenches that have not been explored in poems/poetry.
 I keep attempting to investigate them.
 I don't want to feel like people expect me to write in English timidly."
 Nduka currently lives in Brooklyn.
 He is a member of *Kristiania, a Brooklyn-based literary collective.